CryptoZanoryt/spacemesh/plot-speed/README.md

 * support of multiple plot segment files created by multi-GPU generation by multiple instances of `postcli`
 * optionally send anonymized reports to reports.smesh.cloud (disabled by default)

+Reports are collected at https://reports.smesh.cloud to show others what to expect from their hardware.
+You are encouraged to contribute by specifying the `--report` flag.

 ## Usage

 1. Clone the repository.